cemiltokatli/JURL/README.md

 ```

 #### Tests
 If you are building from source and make some changes, you might want to test your changes.
 JURL uses [JUnit](https://junit.org/junit5/) for testing and all test cases are located under the `src/test/` folder.
-The data prepared for testing purposes are located under the `src/test/resources` directory as [JSON](http://json.org/) files.
+The data prepared for testing purposes are located as [JSON](http://json.org/) files under the `src/test/resources` directory.

 To run tests, you can use the `mvn test`command.